Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTPROT_command_line.md

 title: "CFTPROT  - Transfer protocols"
 linkTitle: "CFTPROT - Transfer protocol"
 weight: 400
---- The following table lists the parameters which are common to all protocols.The CFTPROT TYPE = xxx commands are explained in the tables following the general parameters.
+---The following table lists the parameters which are common to all protocols.The CFTPROT TYPE = xxx commands are explained in the tables following the general parameters.

 For network resources of the asynchronous type (not SAP), there cannot be more than one CFTPROT object per CFTNET object.